LucieRC/EOLES/docs/utilities.rst

    - ``heating_gas_demand_RTE_timesteps``: This loads data on the evolution of heating gas demand for tertiary applications, segmented into specific time steps.
    - ``ECS_gas_demand_RTE_timesteps``: Imports data on the evolution of gas demand for Energy Conservation Systems (ECS), also segmented into specific time steps.

+All the loaded data are graphed for visualization in :ref:`input_data`.
 The function returns a tuple containing all these datasets, playing a crucial role in providing historical and scenario-based data essential for planning and analyzing social planner trajectories in energy system models.

 `process_RTE_demand`